2019 Washington Nationals season: May

 The Nationals salvaged their four-game series with the St. Louis Cardinals, having lost three of four before capturing a tight 2–1 series finale on March 2 behind right-hander Stephen Strasburg.
 After the series, the Nationals dismissed pitching coach Derek Lilliquist and announced he would be replaced by minor league pitching coordinator Paul Menhart.

 The fourth-place Nationals' woes continued on a roadtrip through Philadelphia, Milwaukee, and Los Angeles.
-Left fielder Juan Soto landed on the 10-day injured list on May 4 with back spasms, prompting the Nationals to recall outfielder Andrew Stevenson from the Class-AAA Fresno Grizzlies; a day later, the Nationals placed first baseman Matt Adams on the injured list after he jammed his shoulder on a defensive play against the Philadelphia Phillies and recalled infielder Jake Noll from Fresno.
+Left fielder Juan Soto landed on the 10-day injured list on May 4 with back spasms, prompting the Nationals to recall outfielder Andrew Stevenson from the Triple-A Fresno Grizzlies; a day later, the Nationals placed first baseman Matt Adams on the injured list after he jammed his shoulder on a defensive play against the Philadelphia Phillies and recalled infielder Jake Noll from Fresno.
 Stevenson lasted a week on the active roster before hitting the injured list with back spasms of his own, while left-handed setup man Tony Sipp was sent to the injured list with an oblique injury on May 7.
-The Nationals activated third baseman Anthony Rendon from the injured list on May 7, optioning top infield prospect Carter Kieboom back to Fresno after he committed four errors in 11 major league games, and also recalled right-handed pitcher Erick Fedde from the Class-AA Harrisburg Senators.
+The Nationals activated third baseman Anthony Rendon from the injured list on May 7, optioning top infield prospect Carter Kieboom back to Fresno after he committed four errors in 11 major league games, and also recalled right-handed pitcher Erick Fedde from the Double-A Harrisburg Senators.
 Like Joe Ross before him, Fedde was converted from starting to relieving by the Nationals, hoping to bolster their worst-in-MLB bullpen.
 After losing two of three in Philadelphia and suffering their first series sweep at the hands of the Milwaukee Brewers, a series in which poor defense played a major role, the Nationals signed outfielder Gerardo Parra to a one-year deal, designating Grizzlies reliever Jimmy Cordero for assignment, before a four-game set against the Los Angeles Dodgers.
 The Nationals won the series opener in a 6–0 shutout led by left-hander Patrick Corbin.
 The Dodgers returned the favor on May 10, with starter Kenta Maeda and left fielder Joc Pederson leading Los Angeles to a 5–0 win.
 On May 11, the visitors rallied after being shut out into the eighth inning, scoring five runs off the Dodgers bullpen after starter Walker Buehler left the game.
 The scoring was capped by a go-ahead grand slam to right-center field by Parra, his first hit as a National in his second start with the team, off reliever Dylan Floro.
 However, the Dodgers again quieted Washington's bats, 6–0, on May 12 to earn a series split behind Hyun-jin Ryu.
 The Dodgers starter carried a no-hit bid into the eighth inning before Parra hit a ground-rule double for the Nationals' only hit of the day.
 Soto was activated from the injured list for the final game of the series.